eva-dcbx/blank/README.md

 # Blank

-Remove all images from the internet
+Remove all texts from the internet

 ![](https://i.imgur.com/nJAqJU1.jpg "New York Times Magazine")